-Because placement typically has the greatest impact on overall design performance, applying different placer directives is one of the first techniques that should be tried to reduce congestion.
+Because placement typically has the greatest impact on overall design maximum clock frequency, applying different placer directives is one of the first techniques that should be tried to reduce congestion.
 Consider running the alternate placer directives without any existing Pblock constraints in order to give more freedom to the placer to spread the logic as needed.

 Several placer directives exist that can help alleviate congestion by spreading logic throughout the device to avoid congested regions.
 The SpreadLogic placer directives are: